programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

-through is called `MALLET`. [`MALLET`][] uses an implementation of [*Gibbs sampling*][], a statistical technique meant to quickly construct a sample distribution, to create its topic models. `MALLET` requires using the command line – we’ll talk about that more in a moment, although you typically use the same few commands over and over.
+through is called `MALLET`. [`MALLET`][] uses an implementation of [*Gibbs sampling*][], a statistical technique meant to quickly construct a sample distribution, to create its topic models. `MALLET` requires using the command line – we'll talk about that more in a moment, although you typically use the same few commands over and over.

 The installation instructions are different for Windows and Mac.
 Follow the instructions appropriate for you below:

-![Windows Instructions][]
+{% include figure.html src="../images/windows-150x150.png" caption="" %}

 ### Windows Instructions

 1. Go to the [`MALLET`][] project page, and [`download MALLET`][].
 (As of this writing, we are working with version 2.0.7.)
-2. You will also need the [Java developer’s kit][] – that is, not the regular Java that’s on every computer, but the one that lets you program things.
+2. You will also need the [Java developer's kit][] – that is, not the regular Java that's on every computer, but the one that lets you program things.
 Install this on your computer.
 3. Unzip `MALLET` into your `C:` directory .
 This is important: it cannot be anywhere else.
 You will then have a directory called `C:\mallet-2.0.7` or similar.
-For simplicity’s sake, rename this directory just `mallet`.
+For simplicity's sake, rename this directory just `mallet`.
 4.  `MALLET` uses an *environment variable* to tell the computer where to find all the various components of its processes when it is running.
-    It’s rather like a shortcut for the program.
+    It's rather like a shortcut for the program.
 A programmer cannot know exactly where every user will install a program, so the programmer creates a variable in the code that will always stand in for that location.
 We tell the computer, once, where that location is by setting the environment variable.
-If you moved the program to a new location, you’d have to change the variable.
+If you moved the program to a new location, you'd have to change the variable.

 To create an environment variable in Windows 7, click on your `Start Menu -> Control Panel -> System -> Advanced System Settings`